-What are Congenital Anomalies?
+What are congenital anomalies?

-Congenital anomalies (or congenital malformation) of the female genital tract are developmental issues that form in the embryo.
-These formations can occur in the vagina, ovaries, uterus, or cervix.
-Although quite uncommon, some women are born with Congenital Vaginal Abnormalities may go undiscovered for years and may cause difficulties throughout the lifespan.
+Although relatively uncommon, some women born with congenital vaginal abnormalities may go undiscovered for years and may cause difficulties throughout the lifespan.
 Vaginal abnormalities may lead to problems having sex and using tampons or may interfere with menstruation and childbirth.

-Many vaginal anomalies are not detected at birth because the external genitalia appears to be normal.
-Other organs of the reproductive system may not be affected by an abnormality of the vagina.
 The uterus, fallopian tubes, and ovaries can be functional despite the presence of a defect of the vagina and external genitalia.
 A vaginal anomaly may not affect fertility.
 Though it depends on the extent of the vaginal defect, it is possible for conception to occur.

 While some congenital anomalies of the female genital tract could be asymptomatic, common symptoms include: